Anti Money Laundering Policy

 Strict laws are in place in the UK and across the EU to prevent money laundering and impose strong penalties on those convicted of money laundering offences.
 In the UK, the government and law enforcement agencies can use the powers of the Money Laundering Regulations (2007), the Proceeds of Crime Act (2002) and the Terrorism Act (2000) to bring offenders before the courts.

-EU Xchange has stringent and extensive measures in place to ensure that our services are in no way used to facilitate money laundering or conceal the illegitimate origins of criminal financial gains.
+EU Exchange has stringent and extensive measures in place to ensure that our services are in no way used to facilitate money laundering or conceal the illegitimate origins of criminal financial gains.
 Our measures ensure that we comply very strictly with all applicable legislation, regulation and guidelines.
 We will take the appropriate action to report any suspicious activity to law enforcement agencies.